 - Under "IP Addresses/Ranges" Select the "Add" button.
 You will need to add each IP address individually.

-- At the bottom of your browser window, you will see a notice that states 'These changes may take up to 24 hours to propagate to all users.'
+- At the bottom of your browser window, you will see a notice stating, 'These changes may take up to 24 hours to propagate to all users.'
 To the right of the message is a SAVE link as shown in Figure 5.
 Click on the SAVE link to complete the Inbound Mail Route configuration.